nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

     process transaction
 ```

-### 3.6.
-Signature and transaction content verification
+### 3.6 Signature verification

 Before interpreting a transaction's content the JWS' signature MUST be validated.
-When **kid** is used to specify the signing key and the system knows additional usage restrictions \(e.g. the key is valid from X to Y, to be checked against **sigt**\), the system MUST assert the usage is compliant.
+Almost all transactions will use the **kid** to identify the key used to sign the transaction.
+Resolving the **kid** based on the signature timestamp (**sigt**) can cause problems and even adds attack vectors.
+The main reason behind this, is that the signature time doesn't determine the order of transactions.
+Transaction B can be signed with a key introduced in transaction A. Transaction B depends on A, this dependency can't be solved with the signature time.
+This dependency can be solved by referring to the transaction that introduced the **kid**.
+If a ``kid`` is present in the JWS, the `prevs` MUST contain a transaction reference of which the transaction content includes the key entry with the **kid** as identifier.
+If the resolved transaction contents is not the latest version, this may indicate a broken installation or a stolen private key.
+These transactions can't be blocked since this would just add other attack vectors.
+A node operator SHOULD determine what the best course of action is.

+> **_NOTE:_**  It would be solvable with a central notary or voting scheme that determines the transaction order.
+This would make the system more complex.

+### 3.7 Transaction content verification

-Furthermore, since the transaction content is detached from the transaction itself and referred to by hash, the transaction content MUST be hashed and compared to the hash specified in the transaction, to assert that the retrieved transaction content is actually the expected transaction content.
+Since the transaction content is detached from the transaction itself and referred to by hash, the transaction content MUST be hashed and compared to the hash specified in the transaction, to assert that the retrieved transaction content is actually the expected transaction content.

 ## 4. Example

 ```text
 eyJhbGciOiJFUzI1NiIsImN0eSI6ImZvby9iYXIiLCJjcml0IjpbInNpZ3QiLCJ2ZXIiLCJwcmV2cyIsImp3ayJdLCJqd2siOnsia3R5IjoiRUMiLCJjcnYiOiJQLTI1NiIsIngiOiJUTXVzeXNWQTJJcHduNnZFMjhNWUQtOGtPZFN6ajZVTy1MeGE0ZWhLd0d3IiwieSI6IjdZbC1hb2ZPOC1qNHN6aVBYeGREdVVVSXdDSHlaeWtnTTJmdWlISEQxUzgifSwicHJldnMiOlsiMzk3MmRjOTc0NGY2NDk5ZjBmOWIyZGJmNzY2OTZmMmFlN2FkOGFmOWIyM2RkZTY2ZDZhZjg2YzlkZmIzNjk4NiIsImIzZjJjM2MzOTZkYTFhOTQ5ZDIxNGU0YzJmZTBmYzlmYjVmMmE2OGZmMTg2MGRmNGVmMTBjOTgzNWU2MmU3YzEiXSwic2lndCI6MTYwMzQ1Nzk5OSwidmVyIjoxfQ.NDUyZDllODlkNWJkNWQ5MjI1ZmI2ZGFlY2Q1NzllNzM4OGExNjZjNzY2MWNhMDRlNDdmZDNjZDg0NDZlNDYyMA.-jpKBZQ3sc0x34MwnbO8mSiGdUYCfQXNO91RMnvFRq0YZ5pmbKmRYg--zaie-N7wIJhIFbZyuOyJdlcPwZrELQ
 ```